-Stage 6 science courses now include a Depth Study which will allow students to investigate, in depth a concept related to their course.
+Stage 6 science courses now include a Depth Study which will allow students to investigate, in depth, a concept related to their course.
 This will account for 15 hours of class time in Year 11 and in Year 12.
 Students are encouraged to have a high level of motivation to enable them to commit extended amounts of time to independent learning.

-Topics Covered Year 11 Year 12 Working Scientifically Skills are developed through the core modules of: Working Scientifically Skills are developed through the core modules of: Earth's resources Plate tectonics Energy transformations Human Impacts Earth's processes Hazards Climate Science Resource Management Depth Studies 15 hours in Modules 1 - 4 Depth Studies 15 hours in Modules 5 - 8
+Year 11

+Working Scientifically Skills are developed through the core modules of:

+- Earth's Resources

+- Plate Tectonics

+- Energy Transformations

+- Human Impacts

+15 hours in Modules 1 - 4

+Year 12

+Working Scientifically Skills are developed through the core modules of:

+- Earth's Processes

+- Hazards

+- Climate Science

+- Resource Management

+15 hours in Modules 5 - 8

-Earth and Environmental Science is a practical based course, which focuses on developing students understanding of the Earth through Working Scientifically Skills.
+Earth and Environmental Science is a practical based course, which focuses on developing students' understanding of the Earth through Working Scientifically Skills.
 It is highly recommended that students have regular access to the internet to enable collaborative learning experiences with their peers as well as the use of digital technologies for learning.